-· YEA AR 1 SEMESTER 1 SEMESTER 2 MODULE CODE MODULE NAME CREDIT MODULE CODE MODULE NAME CREDIT AAECH1A Engineering Chemistry 1 10 AAECH2A Engineering Chemistry 2 10 AMMAT1A Mathematics 1 10 AMMAT2A Mathematics 2 10 APHYS1A Physics 1 10 APHYP2A Physics 2 - Practical 5 ASICT1A ICT Skills 1 10 APHYT2A Physics 2 - Theory 5 EEESK1A Engineering Skills 1 5 EMEDR1A Engineering Drawing 1 10 EESIN1A Social Intelligence 1 3 EYCOA2A Computing Applications 2 7 HKCOX1A Applied Communication Skills 1.1 8 EYSPA1A Safety Principles and Law 1 5 HKCOY1A Applied Communication Skills 1.2 8 YEA AR 2 SEMESTER 1 SEMESTER 2 EYEGE1A Engineering Geology 1 10 EBQCO2A Quality Control 2 10 EYEME1A Extractive Metallurgy 1 10 EYHYD2A Hydrometallurgy 2 10 EYMAM1A Manufacturing Metallurgy 1 10 EYMAM2A Manufacturing Metallurgy 2 10 EYMPR1A Mineral Processing 1 10 EYMPR2A Mineral Processing 2 10 EYPME1A Physical Metallurgy 1 10 EYPME2A Physical Metallurgy 2 10 EYPTH1A Process Thermodynamics 1 10 EYPYR2A Pyrometallurgy 2 10 HKCOX2A Applied Communication Skills 2.1 8 HKCOY2A Applied Communication Skills 2.2 8 YEA AR 3 SEMESTER 1 SEMESTER 2 (WBL Placement) BHMAN1A Management 1 10 EYWIL1A Work Integrated Learning 1 60 EYENC1A Environmental Geochemistry 1 8 EYHYD3A Hydrometallurgy 3 10 EYMAM3A Manufacturing Metallurgy 3 10 EYMPR3A Mineral Processing 3 10 1 EYPME3A Physical Metallurgy 3 10 1 EYPYR3A Pyrometallurgy 3 10
+Y EA AR 1 SEMESTER 1 SEMESTER 2 MODULE CODE MODULE NAME CREDIT MODULE CODE MODULE NAME CREDIT AAECH1A Engineering Chemistry 1 10 AAECH2A Engineering Chemistry 2 Prerequisite: AAECH1A 10 AMMAT1A Mathematics 1 10 AMMAT2A Mathematics 2 Prerequisite: AMMAT1A 10 APHYS1A Physics 1 10 ΑΡΗΥΡ2Α Physics 2 (Practical) Prerequisite: APHYS1A 5 ASICT1A ICT Skills 1 10 ΑΡΗΥΤ2Α Physics 2 (Theory) Prerequisite: APHYS1A 5 EEESK1A Engineering Skills 1 5 EMEDR1A Engineering Drawing 1 10 EESIN1A Social Intelligence 1 3 EYCOA2A Computing Applications 2 7 HKCOX1A Applied Communication Skills 1.1 8 EYSPA1A Safety Principles and Law 1 5 HKCOY1A Applied Communication Skills 1.2 8 YE/ AR 2 SEMESTER 1 SEMESTER 2 EYEGE1A Engineering Geology 1 10 EBQCO2A Quality Control 2 Prerequisite: AMMAT2A 10 EYEME1A Extractive Metallurgy 1 10 EYHYD2A Hydrometallurgy 2 Prerequisite: AAECH1A, EYEME1A 10 EYMAM1A Manufacturing Metallurgy 1 Prerequisite: APHYS1A 10 EYMAM2A Manufacturing Metallurgy 2 Prerequisite: EYMAM1A 10 EYMPR1A Mineral Processing 1 10 EYMPR2A Mineral Processing 2 Prerequisite: EYMPR1A 10 EYPME1A Physical Metallurgy 1 Prerequisite: APHYS1A 10 EYPME2A Physical Metallurgy 2 Prerequisite: EYPME1A 10 EYPTH1A Process Thermodynamics 1 Prerequisite: AAECH2A 10 EYPYR2A Pyrometallurgy 2 Prerequisite: EYEME1A 10 HKCOX2A Applied Communication Skills 2.1 Prerequisite: HKCOX1A, HKCOY1A 8 ΗΚΣΟΥ2Α Applied Communication Skills 2.2 Prerequisite: HKCOX1A, HKCOY1A 8 YEA AR 3 SEMESTER 1 SEMESTER 2 (WPBL Placement) BHMAN1A Management 1 10 EYWIL1A Work Integrated Learning (Metallurgy) 60 EYENC1A Environmental Chemistry 1 Prerequisite: AAECH2A, EYEGE1A 8 EYHYD3A Hydrometallurgy 3 Prerequisite: EYHYD2A 10 EYMAM3A Manufacturing Metallurgy 3 Prerequisite: EYMAM2A 10 EYMPR3A Mineral Processing 3 Prerequisite: EYMPR2A 10 EYPME3A Physical Metallurgy 3 Prerequisite: EYPME1A, EYPME2A 10 EYPYR3A Pyrometallurgy 3 Prerequisite: EYPYR2A 10

-11.2 EXTENDED 4-YEAR DIPLOMA
+12.2 EXTENDED 4-YEAR DIPLOMA

-The purpose of the Extended Diploma programme is to assist students who enter the University with APS score of 22/23 by giving them more time to reach the level of competency similar to those who enter with higher APS scores.
+The purpose of the Extended Diploma programme is to assist students who enter the University with APS score of 22 by giving them more time to reach the level of competency like those who enter with higher APS scores.

 The programme extends the 3-year programme into 4 years by spreading the first year of study over 2 years with the inclusion of foundational modules as well as mainstream programme modules.

 The foundation modules in the first year of study will help students to improve their competency in Mathematics, Physics, Chemistry and Drawing.
 In the second year of study, the students will augment their foundation knowledge of Mathematics, Physics, Chemistry and Drawing to reach the level of the mainstream programme.

 Students are required to pass all modules in both years of the foundation phase to be able to proceed to the next year of study.